syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 🚀 Installing the CRD into your Kubernetes cluster
 ==============

-The generated YAML is in written in [Kustomize](https://kustomize.io/).
-This means that it is combined with a number of other files before it is fully prepare to be installed in the cluster.
-Kubebuilder provides a make target to codify this further configuration of the yaml as well as the application of the final yaml files to Kubernetes.
+The generated YAML is written in [Kustomize](https://kustomize.io/).
+This means that it is combined with a number of other files before it is ready to be installed in the cluster.
+Kubebuilder provides a single make target that prepares the final YAML files and applies the files to Kubernetes.

 To see current state of your cluster, start by viewing all current CRDs in the Kubernetes cluster by running the following command in the `K8s Shell` tab: